Study Abroad: Summer and Capstone Year Programs

 American Councils Summer 2020 Program in Almaty, Kazakhstan

-Boren Scholarship -if you are awarded this scholarship, it will fund most of your Capstone year expenses.
-The Boren Awards website is here: https://www.borenawards.org.
-Look for the scholarship, for undergraduates (the fellowship is for graduate students).
+Boren Scholarship - if you are awarded this scholarship it will fund most of your Capstone year expenses.
+See the Boren Awards website here: https://www.borenawards.org.
+Look for the scholarship for undergraduates (the fellowship is for graduate students).

-Deadline: February 5, 2020, at 5 p.m.
+Deadline: January 15, 2020, at 5 p.m.
 EST (e.g., 2 p.m.
 Pacific Time).
-Note that Feb 5 is the campus deadline; you'll have to submit your application to Boren campus representative, Mauricio Cobian, in the International Education Office.
+Note that Feb 5 is the campus deadline; you'll have to submit your application to Boren campus representative, Mauricio Cobian, in the International Education Office. (firstname.lastname@example.org)

-Note that all scholarship applications include writing essays, which will require several drafts.
-Susie Bauckus (firstname.lastname@example.org) at the Center for World Languages will meet with you and give you feedback, but you should also seek feedback from others.
+Scholarship applications include writing essays.
+Susie Bauckus (email@example.com) at the Center for World Languages will meet with you and give you feedback, and you should also seek feedback from others.
 Advice from a Boren Scholar: "show it to anyone who can read."